debatelab/deepa2/docs/README.md

 title:              # a telling title of the argument, e.g.
   "The ontological argument"
 context:             # the context, e.g.
-  "Does god exist?
+  "Does God exist?
 This is a famous proof from St. Anselm's Proslogion"
 ```